anyoptimization/pymoo/doc/source/index.rst

 Features
 ------------------------------------------------------------------------------

-Furthermore, our frameworks offers a variety of different features which cover various facets of multi-objective optimization:
+Furthermore, our framework offers a variety of different features which cover various facets of multi-objective optimization:

 .. include:: portfolio.rst